-Here's a guide to reading and understanding fingerstyle guitar tabs.
+If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 What are Guitar Tabs?

-Furthermore, because fingerstyle guitar involves playing melody and bass at the same time, there is much more information crammed onto the staff as compared to single note soloing.
+Because fingerstyle guitar involves playing melody and bass at the same time, there is much more information crammed onto the staff as compared to single note soloing.

 Fingerpicking tabs may contain information on which finger to use to pluck the strings.
 This is particularly true if the tab contains a staff with standard notation.
 Each finger of the plucking hand is referred to with a letter: